 These efforts to breastfeed as successfully as possible, and to work on overall health and happiness, have the added side benefit of helping mother to stay healthy, and reduce the likelihood that the nursing mother will fall prey to the flu virus.

-Yes, nurse your baby.
-But wash your hands before you touch her (or even shower and put on clean clothing), and wear a face mask to prevent coughing or sneezing on her.
+But wash your hands before you touch her (or even shower and put on clean clothing), and wear a face mask when in close to prevent coughing or sneezing on her.

 Have your partner help you clean surfaces around the house where germs can be transmitted, such as counters, handles, bedding, etc.